 Wooden Rosary or Pocket Cross

 Everyone knows that I am a big fan of gifting rosaries, not only because I love praying the rosary in full, but also because having a rosary close at hand serves as a frequent reminder for me to stop what I am doing and pray.
 This doesn’t mean that I halt dinner preparations or responding to customer emails to pray fifty Hail Mary’s anytime I catch sight of a rosary; instead, it means that I pray a single Hail Mary while I cut vegetables, or say prayers of petition for my children and siblings while I wash dishes.
-This Wooden Mini Pocket Cross from the Catholic Woodworker can achieve the same end.
+This Little French Rosary in Dark Wood can achieve the same end.
 Kept in a pocket, it can serve as a physical reminder to say a prayer as simple as “Thank You, God,” or “Lord, Have Mercy,” throughout the day.

 A Meaningful Card

 I think that one of the most meaningful gifts we can give a person is a card full of words of affirmation.
-In a card like this one, thank your husband, dad, uncle, mentor, priest, or friend for the fatherly gifts that they give you, specifically naming their qualities that you most appreciate and admire.
+Thank your husband, dad, uncle, mentor, priest, or friend for the fatherly gifts that they give you, specifically naming their qualities that you most appreciate and admire.
 Your note will mean so much to them that they’ll want to hang on to it, so it makes sense to preserve these words on a beautiful and classic piece of stationary.

 Make a Donation in their Name